asp13-code/ansible-linux/README.md

 ### Variables description
 There are various switches that could be used to control role behavior

-`wgzeroize` will deleted public and private keys, wg.conf file.
+`wgzeroize` will delete public and private keys, wg.conf file.
 Use wisely to configure wireguard from the scratch.
 Will be executed before configuration code

 `wgconfigure` main code that generates wireguard keys (if needed) and wg.conf content